Descent of nearby cycle formula for Newton non-degenerate functions

-which is endowed with an action of $T_s$ of order $\de_{\si}$.
+\nin which is endowed with an action of $T_s$ of order $\de_{\si}$.
 This is viewed as a variation of Hodge structure of type $(0,0)$ on $\X_{\si}^{\circ}$. \sk Setting

-we have the direct sum decomposition
+\nin we have the direct sum decomposition \htt{2.2.3}{}

-with ${\rm rank}\,L_{\si,\C,\la}=1$ if $\la\in\mu_{\de_{\si}}$ (and 0 otherwise).
-Here $\mu_m:=\{\la\in\C\mid\la^m=1\}$ ($m\ges 2$). \sk With $\Q$-coefficients, we have the decomposition
+\nin with ${\rm rank}\,L_{\si,\C,\la}=1$ if $\la\in\mu_{\de_{\si}}$ (and 0 otherwise).
+Here $\mu_m:=\{\la\in\C\mid\la^m=1\}$ ($m\ges 2$). \sk With $\Q$-coefficients, we have the decomposition \htt{2.2.4}{}

-in a compatible way with the action of $T_s$ (since $p_{\si}$ is totally ramified along a smooth hypersurface $\X_{\si}^{\rm pr}\subset\X_{\si}$). \msn {\bf Remark~2.2}\,(i).
-The local systems $L_{\si,\C,\la}$ are uniquely determined by {\it local monodromies\1} around divisors at infinity of a smooth compactification of $\X_{\si}^{\circ}$ such that the complement of $\X_{\si}^{\circ}$ is a divisor with normal crossings.
+\nin in a compatible way with the action of $T_s$ (since $p_{\si}$ is totally ramified along a smooth hypersurface $\X_{\si}^{\rm pr}\subset\X_{\si}$). \htt{R2.2a}{}\msn {\bf Remark\,\,2.2a.} The local systems $L_{\si,\C,\la}$ are uniquely determined by {\it local monodromies\1} around divisors at infinity of a smooth compactification of $\X_{\si}^{\circ}$ such that the complement of $\X_{\si}^{\circ}$ is a divisor with normal crossings.
 Indeed, if there are two local systems $L_1,L_2$ of rank~1 on $\X_{\si}^{\circ}$ with the same local monodromies at infinity, we can consider the tensor product $L_1\otimes L_2^{\vee}$.
 This has trivial local monodromies at infinity, and can be extended to a local system on the smooth compactification.
-But it must be a trivial local system, since $\X_{\si}^{\circ}$ has a simply connected smooth partial compactification $\C^{d_{\si}}$. \msn {\bf Remark~2.2}\,(ii).
-For $\si\les\Gf$, there are distinguished triangles
+But it must be a trivial local system, since $\X_{\si}^{\circ}$ has a simply connected smooth partial compactification $\C^{d_{\si}}$. \htt{R2.2b}{}\msn {\bf Remark\,\,2.2b.} For $\si\les\Gf$, there are distinguished triangles \htt{2.2.5}{}

-together with isomorphisms of $\Q$-local systems on $\X_{\si}^{\rm pr}:$
+\nin together with isomorphisms of $\Q$-local systems on $\X_{\si}^{\rm pr}:$ \htt{2.2.6}{}